levburkara/allanlab/_pages/home.md

 </div>

 To this end, our research focuses on generating new algorithmic and methodological knowledge, all demonstrated and validated through computational software.
-Our research projects build upon the following core foundations and applications:
+Our research projects are centered around the following core foundations and applications:

 <!--
 * AI / ML